-For the 2020 version, there is a beautifully illustrated ornament card for each day, to be coloured in.
-Each references the corresponding Scriptures and the story in The Jesus Storybook Bible.
+For the 2021 version, there is a beautifully illustrated ornament card for each day, and a bonus ornament this year.
+Each ornament references the corresponding Scriptures and the story in The Jesus Storybook Bible.
 Although the Advent guide is in English, you can use the Chinese bible and the Chinese version of The Jesus Storybook Bible (故事聖經) as an accompaniment.

 3. Adapt any resource you have e.g. A Scripture Verse a Day Advent / Activity Advent